 Please note, if you are interested in completing a clinical experience in the state of California, clinical placement there is unlikely.
 California is not a member of SARA (State Authorization Reciprocity Agreement).
-This has resulted in California facilities declining requests for clinical experiences from out-of-state programs.Application Process:After completing the PTCAS application, selected applicants will be invited to a face-to-face interview on our campus in February.
-On interview day, applicants tour the campus, peek inside the online classrooms through presentations by current students, and participate in an interview. *The Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
+This has resulted in California facilities declining requests for clinical experiences from out-of-state programs.Application Process:After completing the PTCAS application, selected applicants will be invited to an online interview in February.
+On interview day, applicants will have a virtual tour of the campus, a peek inside the online classrooms through presentations by current students, and participate in an interview. *The Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.

 * The deposit includes an Acceptance Fee of $500 and a Deposit Fee of $500 for a total of $1000.